ilswh/play-in-python/README.md

 I've used the following Python packages and/or external imported packages.

 - `os`: used for adding a `clear()` function
-- `colorama`: used for including color in the terminal
 - `random`: used to get a random choice from a list

 ## Testing